 Otherwise, she seems to be unremarkable, given her short, light form, somewhat muscular limbs and slightly calloused hands, one could mistake her for a farmsgirl if one ignored her hard, commanding face and lethal eyes.

-Scarlet Rider comes in as a commanding warrior that seeks to stand at the top.
+Rider comes in as a commanding warrior that seeks to stand at the top.
 She does not see any use for her as a servant or lesser being, and as such she may seem carefree and loose when not in command; even to the point that she outright refuses to give a damn about the Grail or any enemies.
 Either she commands or she just goes along.
 Strengths and Weaknesses

 In battle, she's brutal, vicious, ferocious and dangerous, showing no regards for the health of their allies as long as they can push on to victory.
 However, she's not foolishly bold either, should she see the hopelessness in a fight, she'd rather pull back, gather strength for a new battle on more preferable grounds.
 A true sign of her experience in battles, warfare and strategy.
+However, should a defeated opponent seem useful to her, she will be far more inclined to recruit said opponent to her army than killing them, believing thoroughly in meritocracy and merits of people over anything else.

 Outside of battle however, she's more than willing to joke around, flirt about and tease those she considers friends much like her old brethren did, and she values camptalk above anything else in pursuit of loyalty.
 Should she not get along with someone, she'll change strategy; loyalty through relentless fear.
 A big fan of the ends justifying the journey style of leadership, and it has without doubt worked for her.
 Unless you're Chinese.
 Then she'll scorn you.